| Lest We Forget |

 and Emily Paulter, of Hitchin St., Baldock; husband of Lily Paulter,

 of 55, High St., Baldock, Herts.
 No known grave.
-Commemorated on
+No known grave.

 George